-The Public Defender Association (PDA) is a non-profit corporation which advocates for justice system reform and develops alternatives that shift from a punishment paradigm to a system that supports individual and community health.
+The Public Defender Association (PDA) is a non-profit corporation which advocates for criminal legal system reform and develops alternatives that shift from a punishment paradigm to a system that supports individual and community health.
 We also provide technical assistance to community partners who are committed to these goals.

 After nine years, that litigation led to a remarkable collaboration with our previous opponents.
 We launched the Law Enforcement Assisted Diversion (LEAD®) program in 2011, in partnership with the Seattle Police Department, the King County Sheriff, the King County Prosecutor, the Seattle City Attorney, the Seattle Mayor’s Office, the King County Executive, the Seattle City Council, the King County Council, the ACLU-WA, and a wide array of neighborhood and public safety leaders.
 LEAD® reduces racial disparity in the justice system by providing an alternative outcome for police engagement with people who commit law violations due to unmet behavioral health needs, particularly addiction.
 PDA serves as Project Manager for the flagship LEAD® program in Seattle/King County.

-We are a partner in the LEAD National Support Bureau, launched in 2016, which supports jurisdictions around the country that are exploring pre-booking diversion programs modeled on LEAD, encouraging those efforts to adhere to LEAD core principles that make it effective and transformative.
+We house the LEAD National Support Bureau, launched in 2016, which supports jurisdictions around the country that are exploring pre-booking diversion programs modeled on LEAD, encouraging those efforts to adhere to LEAD core principles that make it effective and transformative.

 VOCAL-WA, an organizing effort by and for those most affected by the policies we seek to change, is a semi-autonomous membership-based project of PDA.